spynom/sql_notes/readme.md

 # SQL Notes Repository

 Welcome to the SQL Notes Repository!
-This repository contains a collection of SQL-related materials, including notes, datasets, cheatsheets, and more, to help you learn and master SQL.
+This repository contains a collection of SQL-related materials, including notes, queries, datasets, cheatsheets, and more, to help you learn and master SQL.